The This Engineering Life Mission:

 Fran Romano, This Engineering Life Host

-Fran Romano is a junior studying Mechanical Engineering and Innovation and Entrepreneurship.
+Fran Romano is a senior studying Mechanical Engineering and Innovation and Entrepreneurship.
 He has worked as a content creator for the Innovation Colab, a TA for EGR101, and is a campus tour guide.
 You can often find Fran 3d printing at the Colab, riding his DIY electric skateboard, or playing hacky sack in the quad.
 He loves hardware engineering and hopes to work in product design in the future.

-Priya R. Juarez is a Sophomore at Duke University planning to major in Biomedical Engineering and Electrical/Computer Engineering.
+Priya R. Juarez is a Junior at Duke University planning to major in Biomedical Engineering and Electrical/Computer Engineering.
 She is currently working in a research lab with Dr. Hai Li involved with designing a chip that utilizes spiking neural networks and neuromorphic circuits.
 Outside of classes, she is a leader of Duke Taekwondo and holds a 4th-degree black belt.
 She also enjoys drawing and petting any and every dog she comes across.

 Past This Engineering Life Hosts & Contributors: